 The holidays are near and there are so many sweet temptations we don’t want to cause us to derail our low carb or keto program.
-This is where the holiday-inspired keto sweet treats and keto fat bombs will not only help you beat your sweet cravings but might just help you lose weight during the holidays!
+This is where yummy keto sweet treats like keto candy recipes will not only help you beat your sweet cravings but might just help you lose weight during the holidays!

-Whether you’re craving homemade keto chocolate truffles, low carb caramels, cheesecake fat bombs, or even a low carb toffee candy, you’ll definitely find holiday and Christmas fat bomb recipes and keto sweet treats you’ll love!
+Whether you’re craving homemade keto chocolate truffles, low carb caramels, cheesecake fat bombs, or even a low carb toffee candy, you’ll definitely find year-round holiday fat bomb recipes and keto candy recipes you’ll love.

-How amazing would it be to have your new family favorite Christmas treats be sugar-free, low carb and gluten free?
-Even better yet, you don’t have to stop enjoying these yummy low carb sweet treats at Christmas and many of them make easy keto sweet treats all year-round!
+How amazing would it be to have your new family favorite holiday treats be sugar-free, low carb and gluten free?
+Even better yet, you don’t have to stop enjoying these yummy low carb and keto sweet treats during the holidays and many of them make easy keto treats all year-round.

-Here’s our round-up of our favorite holiday low carb and keto sweet treats and fat bombs that I know you’ll love as much as we do!
+Here’s our round-up of our favorite holiday low carb and keto candy recipes and sweet treats that I know you’ll love as much as we do!

 Please understand that some of these recipes are considered low carb and others are keto, I’ve listed the net carbs for each so you can decide if they work for your specific health program.
 The majority of recipes have 3 net carbs or less per serving.

-Happy Holidays!
-You’ll definitely satisfy your sweet tooth during the holidays with these delicious sugar free low carb candy recipes!
+You’ll definitely satisfy your sweet tooth during the holidays and for special occasions with these delicious sugar free low carb candy recipes.

 Find the recipe at All I Dream About is Food